-The New Credit Facility bears interest at a rate equal to, at the Company's election, either (a) LIBOR plus an applicable margin that varies from 3.75% to 3.75% per annum or (b) a base rate plus an applicable margin that varies from 1.75% to 2.75% per annum, based on borrowing base utilization.
-The New Credit Facility will mature on October 14, 2025.
-The Company is required to pay a commitment fee of 0.50% per annum on the average daily unused portion of the current aggregate commitments under the New Credit Facility.
+The Credit Facility bears interest at a rate equal to, at the Company's election, either (a) SOFR benchmark plus an applicable margin that varies from 2.75% to 3.75% per annum or (b) a base rate plus an applicable margin that varies from 1.75% to 2.75% per annum, based on borrowing base utilization.
+The Company is required to pay a commitment fee of 0.50% per annum on the average daily unused portion of the current aggregate commitments under the Credit Facility.
 The Company is also required to pay customary letter of credit and fronting fees.